bnmwag/go-todo-app/README.md

 # GO todo app

 This is a simple todo app written in Go.
-It uses a simple .json file to store the todos.
+It uses a simple .json file to store the todos. (curruntly only for UNIX os).
 Wanted to learn other languages and Go was the first one I wanted to learn thanks to it's simplicity and efficiency.
 I also wanted a new way to keep track of my todos and thought it would be a good idea to combine the two "problems" into on solution.